seidels/TiDeTree-Tutorial/README.md

 TODO Q: All our tips are sampled contemporaneously here.
 Why can we still estimate the clock rate?

 ### Initialization
 Next, we come to the parameter initialization tab.
 Here, we will initialise the tree and experiment length for every alignment.
-This is also a great example of a step that’s much easier to edit directly in the XML—consider this your gentle nudge to get comfortable with a bit of XML hacking! ;)
+This is also a great example of a step that’s much easier to edit directly in the XML file—consider this your gentle nudge to get comfortable with a bit of XML hacking! ;)

 We'll initialise the tree using a custom starting tree class.
 The key idea is to ensure that the tree fits within the timeframe of the experiment and does not have a 0 likelihood.
 By setting the root height close to the total duration (e.g., 53 hours for a 54-hour experiment), and matching the editing height and editing duration, we ensure that the tree has a positive likelihood.

-So, go ahead and set the root height, editing height, and editing duration to 53 for all trees for alignments.
+So, go ahead and set the root height, editing height, and editing duration to 53 for all 10 trees (for the 10 alignments).

 <figure>
     <!--a id="fig:download"></a-->